Saying no to a job offer? Yeah, it’s a bit of a tightrope walk. You want to stay on good terms with the company, but also be real about your decision.

 Dear Ms. Parker,

-Thank you very much for your offer for the Data Analyst position at Data Insights Group.
-After thorough consideration, I have decided to decline the offer due to personal reasons.
+Thank you so much for offering me the Data Analyst position at Data Insights Group.
+After careful consideration, I’ve decided to decline the offer because of personal reasons.

 Best wishes,